What is hepatitis C?

 Brought on by the hepatitis C virus, HCV, the infection leads to swelling or inflammation of the liver and can result in cirrhosis and almost certainly liver cancer.
 It can be acute or chronic.
 In sufferers treated for acute complications, the virus usually becomes chronic.

 How can you get it?

-Chronic hemodialysis affected individuals are in danger for hepatitis C virus infection.
-Those that have human immunodeficiency virus could possibly get hepatitis C, and kids whose moms were hepatitis C virus positive while being pregnant can get it.
+Chronic hemodialysis affected individuals are in danger of hepatitis C virus infection.
+Those that have human immunodeficiency virus could possibly get hepatitis C, and kids whose moms were hepatitis C virus-positive while being pregnant can get it.